sagold/json-schema-library/README.md

     remote: SchemaNode;
     // if format-validations should create errors.
 Defaults to true
     formatAssertion: boolean | "meta-schema";
-    // default options for all calls to node.getTemplate() templateDefaultOptions?: TemplateOptions;
+    // default options for all calls to node.getData() templateDefaultOptions?: TemplateOptions;
 };
 ```